This policy applies to all students of Ashbourne College, including those in the Middle School as well as the Sixth Form.

 Parents should bear in mind that the grounds for appeal may only be that the College is incorrect in judging that a suspended or excluded student failed to fulfill the conditions imposed by the senior academic staff.
 These conditions may be imposed following a students’ return to the College after suspension or as a consequence of some other incident or disciplinary procedure.

 Progression for Existing Students: Existing students who progress to the next year at Ashbourne are expected to be able gain a minimum grade requirement (specific to each year) and must also have a determination to reach their academic potential.
-Students are expected to follow Ashbourne’s Behaviour Policy throughout the year and any disciplinary action or violations of the Behaviour Policy will be reviewed in determining progression into the next year.
-Students who have consistently not adhered to the College’s Behaviour Policy are likely to be asked to re-apply for entry into the next year.
-Violation of the Behaviour Policy and core Ashbourne rules can include but is not limited to: poor attendance (less than 85%), attending lessons late totalling over 250 minutes for the previous academic year, and/or a suspension.
+Students are expected to follow Ashbourne’s Student Behaviour and Exclusions Policy throughout the year and any disciplinary action or violations of that Policy will be reviewed in determining progression into the next year.
+Students who have consistently not adhered to the College’s Student Behaviour and Exclusions Policy are likely to be asked to re-apply for entry into the next year.
+Violation of the Student Behaviour and Exclusions Policy and core Ashbourne rules can include but is not limited to: poor attendance (less than 85%), attending lessons late totalling over 250 minutes for the previous academic year, and/or a suspension.
 For further details regarding applying for progression and the requirements for each year group please see the following policies:

 |Authorised by||The Principal|